Female troper, resident of Metropolitan Detroit

 - Magical Defibrillator: Helpful, but not magic.

 - Orifice Invasion: This has gotten better over time; the old dictum of intensive care (circa 1990) was "A critically ill patient isn't adequately managed until you have a catheter in every orifice and every blood vessel."
-Nowadays we prefer the "minimally invasive" approach (noninvasive ventilator masks instead of endotracheal intubation, noninvasive cardiac output monitors instead of Swan-Ganz catheters, etc) - it reduces infection risk and leads to shorter hospital stays.
+Nowadays we prefer the "minimally invasive" approach (noninvasive ventilator masks instead of endotracheal intubation, peripheral cardiac output monitors instead of Swan-Ganz catheters, etc) - it reduces infection risk and leads to shorter hospital stays.

 - Night Nurse: Heavily averted.
 There is nothing even remotely sexy about what my colleagues and I do for a living, whether on the 1900-0730 shift or any other.